us7un/Projects/CmpeLabDemoW032/src/readme.txt

-This demo simulates a "flappy bird" like game which you can play using spacebar.
+This demo simulates a game which you can play using spacebar.
 Note: stdlib.jar is needed to run this software.